Last updated

 Fido

-Fido’s coverage is sparse in Northern Canada.
+Fido barely touches Northern Canada.
 For the most part, true Fido service is not available in the Yukon, Northwest Territories, and Nunavut.
-While Fido customers will be covered by Rogers Extended Coverage if they venture to particular areas in the north, that’s not a long-term solution: Rogers Extended Coverage is significantly slower than Fido’s typical 4G LTE speeds and it’s not available for those who live outside the Rogers network’s coverage area.
+However, Fido's Extended Coverage is available in some areas in the north.
+Unfortunately, it's not a reliable or sustainable solution to mobile services.
+Fido Extended Coverage provides slower 4G LTE speeds and spotty connectivity.

-Compare Fido coverage: Rogers, Virgin Plus, and Koodo
+Compare Fido coverage to Rogers, Virgin Plus, and Koodo

 Now that you’ve got a good sense of the Fido coverage area, let’s see how it compares with other cell phone carriers on the market.